A Wine & Hiking Tour on Sicily’s Western Shores

-- See Sicily close-up with seaside and inland walks in the Trapani and Marsala regions
+- Seaside and inland hikes in the Trapani and Marsala regions

 - Enjoy private, sit-down tastings at at Donnafugata, Ceuso, De Bartoli and other leading wineries

-- Hike around a Greek temple and amphitheater at the archaeological park of Segesta
+- Visit a Greek temple and amphitheater at the archaeological park of Segesta

-- Gawk at the splendid Byzantine mosaics at the Cathedral of Monreale
+- Admire the splendid Byzantine mosaics at the Cathedral of Monreale

 - See ancient methods for making sea-salt and enjoy a boat ride in the surrounding lagoon